GSA-TTS/FAC-transition-site/src/_collections/walkthrough/15-certification.md

 The Auditor Certifying Official **must certify first**.

-Auditee Certifying Officials are responsible for the contents of the single audit. **They must certify last**.
+Auditee Certifying Officials are responsible for the contents of the single audit. **They must certify last and confirm the final submission.**

-Any changes made after the auditor certification will have to be re-certified by the Auditor Certifying Official.
+Any changes made after certification by either party will have to be re-certified by all.
 This could include re-uploads of the audit package or workbooks.